Quantization Explained: What It Means for Local AI

 The practical advice:

-Start with Q4_K_M.
+Start with Q4_K_M (or UD-Q4_K_XL if available).
 It’s the default for a reason.
 Good quality, runs on most hardware, widely available.
+Unsloth Dynamic versions are strictly better at the same size.

 Go higher if you can.
 Have 12GB+ VRAM?
 Try Q5_K_M or Q6_K.
 The quality bump is noticeable for coding and reasoning tasks.

 Go lower only if you must.
 Q3 and Q2 exist for extreme cases.
-Expect quality loss.
+Expect quality loss — but less with Unsloth Dynamic or IQ formats than standard K-quants.

 Model size > quantization level.
 A bigger model at Q4 beats a smaller model at Q8.
 Always.

 Stop overthinking it.
-Download Q4_K_M, start using the model, and only revisit the decision if you hit actual limitations.
+Download Q4_K_M (or the Unsloth Dynamic equivalent), start using the model, and only revisit the decision if you hit actual limitations.